archesproject/arches-dev-training/slides/11-module-08.md

 ## Projects

 - Projects facilitate all of the customizations that you will need to make one installation of Arches different from the next
-- You can update html to modify web page branding, and add functions, datatypes, and widgets to introduce new functionality
+- You can update html, styles, and images to modify web page appearance
+- The templates directory holds HTML templates that you can override to customize your application
 - A project sits outside of your virtual environment, and can thus be transferred to any other system where Arches is installed
-- The templates directory holds HTML templates that you can modify to customize the branding and general appearance of your project.

 ---